robertIsaac/PHP-Micro-MVC-Framework/README.md

 4. create the database and import the mysql.sql

-please note that there are front-end error logger for ajax and javascript errors included in the project it saves the ajax errors to `app/ajax-errors.log` and javascript errors to `app/js-error.log` you may need to take the users premissions or wish to disable it at all from app/view/head.php:17
+please note that there are front-end error logger for ajax and javascript errors included in the project it saves the ajax errors to `app/ajax-errors.log` and javascript errors to `app/js-error.log` you may need to take the users premissions

+or if wish to disable it at all from app/view/head.php:17